Ruby Princess Review and Specifications

 - Botticelli Restaurant (dinner only aft Dining Room; with 2 fixed seatings at 6 p.m. or 8:15 p.m.)

-- Trident Grill & Prego Pizzeria (self service, complimentary fast food bar)
+- Trident Grill & Prego Pizzeria (self-service, complimentary fast food bar)

-- Horizon Court (self service buffet restaurant, complimentary)
+- Horizon Court (self-service buffet restaurant, complimentary)

-- Cafe Caribe (aft self service buffet restaurant)
+- Cafe Caribe (aft self-service buffet restaurant)

 - Pizza & Ice Cream Bar (complimentary).

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 The Princess Ruby Theater is the main venue on Ruby Princess for comedy acts and production shows with a variety of music and selections appealing to a broad mix of ages.
 Each of the ship's venues has a different offering.
-Crooners features music trivia contests and a pianist.
+Crooners feature music trivia contests and a pianist.
 Explorer's Lounge hosts events for everything from Wii sports tournaments to art auctions, plus comedy shows and magicians.
 The Piazza offers various demonstrations, circus-lite acts and musical performances throughout the day.
-Club Fusion is part game show, part nightclub venue.
-Skywalker Nightclub, Princess' trademark, hosts 70's-, 80's- and 90's-inspired nights and a few nights with a variety of modern music.
+Club Fusion is a part game show, part nightclub venue.
+Skywalker Nightclub, Princess' trademark, hosts the 70's-, the 80's- and the 90's-inspired nights and a few nights with a variety of modern music.
 For low-key dancing, head to the Wheelhouse Bar, which hosts combos playing standards and soft rock.

 Follows the complete list of Ruby Princess lounges, clubs and other entertainment venues for kids, teens and adults.